openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 * Adaptive Background Subtraction
 * ROI Processing

-### Cleaning Up Thresholded Images: Erosion and Dilation
+#### Cleaning Up Thresholded Images: Erosion and Dilation

 Sometimes thresholding leaves noise, which can manifest as fragmented blobs or unwanted speckles.
 If altering your threshold value doesn't solve this problem, you'll definitely want to know about [*erosion*](http://homepages.inf.ed.ac.uk/rbf/HIPR2/erode.htm) and [*dilation*](http://homepages.inf.ed.ac.uk/rbf/HIPR2/dilate.htm), which are types of *morphological operators* for binarized images.
-Briefly,
+Simply put,

-* Erosion removes a layer of pixels from every blob in the scene.
+* Erosion *removes* a layer of pixels from every blob in the scene.
-* Dilation adds a layer of pixels to every blob in the scene.
+* Dilation *adds* a layer of pixels to every blob in the scene.

 In the example below, one pass of erosion is applied to the image at left.
 This eliminates all of the isolated specks of noise: